cysouw/diathesis/text/c08_preverbs.md

 b.
 Ich erbettele mir ein Stück Brot.
 :::

-When using the prefix *ver-* the meaning of this diathesis is a negative resultative, like with *bitten* 'to ask' vs. *verbitten* 'to not tolerate' [@next].
+When using the prefix *ver-* the meaning of this diathesis including some kind of implicit negation, like with *bitten* 'to ask' vs. *verbitten* 'to not tolerate' [@next].

 ::: ex
 a.
 Ich bitte um ein besseres Verhalten.